123abhay/WEB-DEMO/README.md

 # WEB-DEMO
-This is the demo for git github class
+This is the demo for git github class.